Windows 10 October 2018 Update: The 7 best new features

-Microsoft has settled into a semi-annual release schedule for Windows 10, with major updates coming in the spring and fall.
+Microsoft has settled into a semi-annual release schedule for Windows 10 ($99 at Amazon.com), with major updates coming in the spring and fall.
 Following Windows 10 April 2018 Update this spring, Microsoft is set to release the next big features update -- Windows 10 October 2018 Update (aka Windows 10, version 1809) -- in the coming weeks.

 I've been using a beta version of Windows 10 October 2018 Update so some things might change between now and the final release, but here are the biggest changes and best new features headed to your PC.
 There is, however, no need to wait; the impatient and curious can install Windows 10 October 2018 Update right now.
 The more cautious among us can delay the update, but I recommend updating sooner or later.